hirschlisa/sciencecommunication/Course_sciencecomm.md

 ## 1.2.
 How should I start to communicate science?

 Imagine you just found a really interesting angle to your current article or data you are working on.
 Usually, you present different stages of a draft at your department, visit other departments and go to conferences, write and publish an article in a well-regarded journal in your field.
 You spend a considerable amount of time discussing the details of your research question, the generalisability of results, your hypotheses and your results with colleagues who work on similar topics.
 Sometimes there is the chance to present your work in a more interdisciplinary setting, which allows you to get feedback from other academics in more or less adjacent fields.
-Even though the real-world implications of your work feature in the abract, or a newly written grant proposal, the typical audience of academic research and outputs is fairly small – and mostly other academics.
+Even though the real-world implications of your work feature in the abstract, or a newly written grant proposal, the typical audience of academic research and outputs is fairly small – and mostly other academics.

 ![image_pondering](image/Image_pondering_byM.WallflowerbyTrendify.png "By M. Wallflower by Trendify" )

 But what more could you do?
-Your university might have a Third Mission statement that codifies how university should contribute to society.
+Your university might have a Third Mission statement that codifies how the university should contribute to society.
 You might be working on a project together with citizen scientists that requires you to share results in a setting that is more than an academic conference.
 You might be an avid podcast listener and feel a call to share your work in a similar fashion with an interested audience.
 So, you ask yourself: what else is out there?

 You start to think about different, more creative ways to disseminate your research outputs: Going on a podcast, posting to various social media outlets, giving interviews to journalists, visualising your research findings in a dynamic dashboard, attending a Science Slam event in your area.

 The list is endless.
 Which target group can you now reach through these additional outlets?
 By expanding your means of communication in ways that focus on more than an academic audience, you can reach journalists, the interested public, young people, or non-academics.
 It allows you to communicate your research to the groups who are actually affected by it!
 Watch the video below to see what our experts think about why bringing research results to the public eye matters.

 !?[⏯](video/course2-clip2.mp4 "Excerpt from the Infra4NextGen webinar on [*Bridging the gap*](https://www.youtube.com/watch?v=zZxtWySc2vI), speaker: Yuliya Kazakova, Netherlands Interdisciplinary Demographic Institute" )